Magma – Design Automation: Component Placement on Chips #SWI2002

 - the total wire length must be minimized.

-For this problem many algorithmes are known, each one with its specific pros and cons.
+For this problem many algorithms are known, each one with its specific pros and cons.

-The problem becomes more difficult when large parts of the core area are excluded from positioning, often caused by large, functional components that were placed beforehand (one could think of memory, or components that are designed by other companies).
-The remaining ‘free area’ within the core area is usually comparable to a cheese with holes, or ‘holey cheese’.
+The problem becomes more difficult when large parts of the core area are excluded from positioning, often caused by large, functional components that were placed beforehand (one could think of memory or components that are designed by other companies).
+The remaining ‘free area’ within the core area is usually comparable to cheese with holes or ‘holey cheese’.
 Obviously, the cells cannot be placed on the blockages, and this additional requirement makes the positioning problem significantly harder.